JaKooLit/Ubuntu-Hyprland/README.md

 > [!TIP]
 > KooL Hyprland has a searchable keybind function via rofi.
 (SUPER SHIFT K) or right click the `HINTS` waybar button

+## 🛎 *** DEBIAN and UBUNTU Hyprland Dots UPDATING NOTES ***
+> [!IMPORTANT]
+> This is very Important for Debian and Ubuntu Dots
+- Some parts of KooL's Hyprland Dots [`LINK`](https://github.com/JaKooLit/Hyprland-Dots) are not compatible on Debian and Ubuntu especially the hyprland settings.
+- That is the reason the DOTS for those distro's are "fixed" and they are being pulled on different branch of KooL Dots.

+- To update your KooL's Dots follow this [WIKI](https://github.com/JaKooLit/Hyprland-Dots/wiki#--debian-and-ubuntu-hyprland-dots-updating-notes-)

 #### 🙋 👋 Having issues or questions?
 - for the install part, kindly open issue on this repo
 - for the Pre-configured Hyprland dots / configuration, submit issue [`here`](https://github.com/JaKooLit/Hyprland-Dots/issues)